-The academic year, consisting of two 15-week semesters (fall and spring), five-week semesters during winter and summer break.
-Programs of degree-based education generally start in the fall semester and run 24 months in length (four semesters totaling 60 weeks) except those which may require summer internships/practicums.
-Total credit hours and schedule of program may vary by department, including summer or spring session starts.
+The academic year consists of two 15-week semesters (fall and spring) and 3 five-week ssessions during winter (intersession) and summer (summer I and II).
+Programs of degree-based education generally start in the fall semester and run 24 months in length (four semesters totaling 60 weeks) except those which may require summer internships or practicums.
+Total credit hours and schedule of program may vary by department, including summer session or spring semester starts.